 When an account is in your sole name, your money ordinarily will not be subject to claims by creditors of your attorney.
 When an account is made joint, with right of survivorship, (an option not available in Quebec), generally the assets will bypass the estate and not be processed through your will.
 The power of attorney ends upon your death and your will is used to determine how you want your estate divided, whereas joint assets will be transferred directly to the joint owner regardless of your estate plan.

 Understanding powers of attorney and joint accounts is an issue that is particularly important for senior citizens, as they can be more vulnerable to financial abuse.
 You must understand that the power of attorney may grant the attorney authority to do almost anything you could do with your own property.
-Working cooperatively, the federal and provincial governments have created an online brochure on this topic, What every older Canadian should know about: Powers of Attorney (for financial matters and property) and Joint Bank Accounts.
+Working cooperatively, the federal and provincial governments have created an online brochure on this topic, What every older Canadian should know about: Powers of Attorney (for financial matters and property) and Joint Bank AccountsOpens a new window in your browser.

 Get good advice